 Finally, of course, we see God sacrificing Himself.
 That is something that a Greek could never come to grips with.

 You and I have ideas about leadership, ideas about God.
 It is very easy, because of the things that we have been taught, to think about a God who condemns.
 That is modern Protestantism.
 “Oh, that God of the Old Testament!
 Boy, He just wiped people out, left and right.
-He did not like people, and He did not love them at all!
+He didn’t like people, and He didn’t love them at all!
 He was a mean and bitter God.”
-It is easy for us to think of God in those terms, because if fits human nature.
+It is easy for us to think of God in those terms, because it fits human nature.

 But to think about a God who cares so intensely that He lays down His life?
 He does not wipe us out, but He gives everything that He possibly can, in order to open up the way into the kind of life that He lives.